Portrait of Nick Watton

 Zonal are the market leaders in point of sale services for the hospitality industry.

-They have an established client side offering, but are in the process of moving their services to the the cloud.
-CSL stepped in to help crunch on some backend and frontend processes in their admin interface.
+They have an established client side offering, but were in the process of moving their services to the cloud.
+CSL stepped in to help crunch on some back- and front-end processes in their admin interface.

 React, TypeScript, Jest testing